Demi Lovato Continues Attack On L.A. Frozen Yogurt Shop, Offers Branding Help So She Can 'Feel Safe Going in There'

-“Impeach Trump” songstress Demi Lovato double down on her recent attack of an L.A. frozen yogurt shop, The Bigg Chill, for offering “diet foods” in its store.
+“Impeach Trump” songstress Demi Lovato doubled down on her recent attack of an L.A. frozen yogurt shop, The Bigg Chill, for offering “diet foods” in its store.
 The left-wing pop star said in an Instagram rant on Monday that she wants to work with the company to change its branding so that she can “feel safe going in there.”

 Addressing her 102 million followers on Instagram, Lovato said when she publicly lectured the frozen yogurt shop, she was only trying “to make a point,” because she saw branding “that didn’t sit right with me.”